-* It is essential to carry out an evaluation of the oral cavity before the oncological treatment, performing the dental treatments that are indicated, in order to reduce the complications during and after the treatment.
+* It is essential to carry out an evaluation of the oral cavity before oncology treatment, and to perform any dental work that is indicated to reduce complications during and after treatment./span>

 * Oral care and hygiene are essential to prevent and minimize the effects of chemotherapy and radiotherapy on oral health.

 As we told you in our previous article, the treatment of malignant lesions with chemotherapy and radiotherapy of the head and neck causes various complications at the oral level.
 Today we want to present a series of recommendations to take care of oral health during cancer treatment, and thus prevent and minimize these alterations.
 Remember that not all patients suffer the same complications.

 Patients with good dental health before treatment have a lower risk of suffering from these conditions.
 Therefore, it is important to see a dentist at least 4 weeks before starting treatment.

 During these visits, your dentist or oral health specialist can do the following:

 • Treat teeth with decay, broken or infected, and any other dental infection.

 • Make sure your dentures fit well and do not irritate your mouth.